weekendsquad/codjvu/README.md

 # codjvu
-yet another codejavu-backend rebuild in django
+yet another codejavu-backend rebuild, this time in django